 When I moved to New York City, I found myself in a barrage of diverse cultures.
 Throughout these experiences, I learned to pay attention to detail.
 I took my surroundings seriously, learning the location and impact of everyday objects.
 Even in the fast-paced environment, I saw my setting had a purpose (like the halal cart on Amsterdam Ave after you exit from NAC on the west side).

 I owe my love for learning detail to Mark and Montauk.
-I started paying attention to details and this made me a better writer and reader than how I was.
+I started paying attention to details and this made me a better writer and reader.
 I realized reading isn’t just about skimming through pages even though that can be a part of prereading.
 Those experiences in Montauk gave me the strength to take my weakness as a challenge and to go forward with it.
 And because of constant practice, I got to be a better reader and writer.
 Learning to read and write is an ongoing process.
 I also understood that paying attention to minute details, taking notes and rereading the passages are some of the key elements for me to succeed in understanding a piece of writing.
 The small steps that Mark helped me to take had a significant impact in my life, this gave me the confidence and strength to work hard and succeed with my reading and writing skills.
+Hi Danny, the reflection is due March 5th, along with your revision.
+I think you successfully did much of the necessary work in this first draft.
+The Purpose is clear which had been previously obscured by a different narrative (while poignant, does not meet the literacy narrative requirements).
+The organization flows smoothly.
+There is good use of transitions which help guide and move the reader through your narrative.
+The details are thoughtful and purposeful.
+I also felt the dialogue was just enough without being overdone.
+My only criticism is that there is somewhat of a new start toward the end.
+The paragraph beginning with “For the first time in my life…” feels like a conclusion and then the following paragraph reads like a new start: “When I moved to New York City….”
+Can you revisit your last three paragraphs and reframe/edit to keep the flow of your narrative fluid?

 Reflection Paper